 Phone Touch Screens

-Are you looking to play for free, or do you intend on laying down some real money?
+Are you looking to play for free, or do you intend on laying down some real money like trying out real money slots AU?
 Both options are available when playing blackjack online, the question is, does the particular casino provide both options?
 Choose your casino carefully, and be sure to double-check which table you are playing at.
 Thankfully, most online casinos are very clear about which tables are played for free, and which involve real money.